Tessil/tessil.github.io/_posts/2016-08-29-benchmark-hopscotch-map.md

 For the small string tests, we use hash maps with `std::string` as key and `int64_t` as value.

-When we generate a string key, we stringify the entry number for each entry in the range [0, nb_entries).
-This result in a small string which doesn't need any heap allocation and will be stored on the stack as Clang 4.0.1 (with libstdc++) will use the [small string optimization](https://stackoverflow.com/questions/10315041/meaning-of-acronym-sso-in-the-context-of-stdstring) for any string smaller than 16 characters (which is our case for the range of strings we generate for the tests).
-The size of each `std::string` is 32 bytes.
+Each string is a random generated string of 15 alphanumeric characters (+1 for the null terminator).
+A generated key may look like "ju1AOoeWT3LdJxL".
+The generated string doesn't need any heap allocation and will be stored on the stack as Clang 5.0 (with libstdc++) will use the [small string optimization](https://stackoverflow.com/questions/10315041/meaning-of-acronym-sso-in-the-context-of-stdstring) for any string smaller or equal to 16 characters.
+This allows hash maps using open addressing to potentially avoid cache-misses on strings comparisons.

-This allows hash maps using open addressing to avoid cache-misses on strings comparisons.
+The size of each `std::string` object is 32 bytes.

 #### Inserts: execution time (small strings)
 For each entry in the range  [0, nb_entries), we generate a string as key and insert it with the value 1.